 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 Note: for insurance reasons you must be a member of the Frederick Steeplechasers Running Club to participate in this program.
 You can check if you are already an FSRC member at https://runsignup.com/Club/SearchForRenew/668.
-For convenience if you are not already an FSRC member, you can join the club and sign up for this program at the same time.
 The price for a Junior membership is $10.
 New memberships will begin on the day you sign up and continue for 12 months.
 This registration must match the name in the club registration exactly, as well as the birth date.

 NOTE: the price for the Spires program shows up as $50 but you will be given a $10 discount when you check out, making the resulting price $40 for FSRC club members.
 You must be a member during this program.
-If you are already an FSRC member, if it expires before this program ends you will need to RENEW your membership.
+If your child is already an FSRC member, if it expires before this program starts you will need to RENEW your membership.
 Please do so at https://runsignup.com/Club/SearchForRenew/668.
-If you are not already an FSRC member, you will be given the opportunity to join FSRC when you check out here -- this is an additional $10.
-IF YOU HAVE MORE THAN ONE CHILD TO ENTER INTO SPIRES YOU NEED TO DO THIS IN TWO TRANSACTIONS, OR GO TO https://runsignup.com/fsrc TO SIGN UP YOUR FAMILY BEFORE REGISTERING FOR SPIRES.
+If your child is not already an FSRC member, they need to join FSRC at https://runsignup.com/fsrc.
+This costs $10 per child, or there are family options.

 CONCEPT OF THE PROGRAM